You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 A potential is nothing other than the voltage or electrical voltage of a specific (liquid) substance.

-What is commonly referred to as Potential is in fact a potential difference: the difference between the potential at one point and the potential at another point, such as in the two ends of a battery.
+What is commonly referred to as Potential is in fact a potential difference: the difference between the potential at one point and the potential at another point, such as at the two ends of a battery (Figure 1).

-When two points with different potentials are connected to each other, the potential will equalize according to the law of the communicating vessels.
+When two points with different potentials are connected to each other, the potential will equalize in a way similar as the law of the communicating vessels (Figure 2).

 In case of electrical or electrochemical potentials electrons are exchanged between the two points.
-This electron current is used for example to make electronic devices operate.
+This electron current is used for example to make electronic devices operate (Figure 3).

 Measuring the potential

-A potential can be measured with a voltmeter, as also present in a potentiostat, galvanostat or EIS analyzer.
+A potential can be measured with a voltmeter, which in essence is also present in a potentiostat, galvanostat or EIS analyzer.

 - A potentiostat is capable of applying a constant potential to a conducting surface.
-In contact with another object or liquid this surfaces acts as an electrode.
-By the potential induced electrochemical reactions cause an electron flow with a certain number of electrons per second.
-This phenomenon can be used, for example, to detect the presence of certain substances in a liquid.
-One example for a potentiostat is the EmStat by Palmsens.
+In contact with another object or liquid this surface acts as an electrode.
+The applied potential induces electrochemical reactions which cause electrons to flow with a certain number of electrons per second.
+As an example this phenomenon can be used to detect the presence of certain substances in a liquid.
+The EmStat and PalmSens series are potentiostats developed by PalmSens.

 - A galvanostat is capable of applying a constant current through an electrolytic cell, this current can induce a change of the electrodes and/or the substance under research.
 An example for a galvanostat is the PalmSens4.

 - An EIS analyzer is used to measure the resistance (as well as other parameters e.g. inductance) of a substance or article by applying a controlled sinusoidal potential wave and measuring the response to it.
 These measurements can be executed with the PalmSens4 and the Sensit Smart.